avani-agrawall/wanderLustt/README.md

 **Frontend**
 - HTML, CSS, JavaScript
-- React.js (if used)

 **Backend**
-- Node.js and Express.js (if used)
+- Node.js and Express.js
-- Firebase / MongoDB / MySQL (based on your database choice)
+-  MongoDB

 **Other Tools**
 - Git and GitHub for version control
 - Google Maps API (for map features)
 - Cloudinary or Firebase Storage (for image hosting)

-## Folder Structure